mahima-chandan/CS546-Final-Project/README.md

 Dale:

 > Betting lines available from http://localhost:3000/api/lines/nfl.
+Betting panel must use this API *not* Lines collection.
+Lines collection is for use by the API only for future caching functionality which will be needed for debugging and any simulation we do.

 > Taking the lead from our homework, I did not check in node_modules (it's so big).
 You will have to do `npm install` to get started.
 Although we could